didoesdigital/plover-dictionaries/README.md

+## Australian English Dictionary

+This is an Australian English companion dictionary intended to be used in combination with the default Plover dictionary.
+It overrides default briefs with Australian variations, and also includes Australian prefixes, suffixes, alternative spellings, and vocabulary.

+To use this dictionary, copy the [`dict_en_AU.json`](https://github.com/dimonster/plover-dictionaries/raw/master/dict_en_AU.json) file into your dictionary folder and add it to your Plover config after the default Plover dictionary so that it overrides default Plover briefs.

+### Notes on Design of and Changes in the Australian English Dictionary

+- Briefs primarily form the Australian spelling, while longer phonetic strokes may form the US spelling on demand.
+- `A*ER`strokes the "aero" prefix for the Australian spelling of aeroplane
+- `*EG` strokes the "eing" suffix for words such as "ageing"
+- `*LG` strokes the "ling" suffix for words such as "labelling"
+- `*LD` strokes the "led" suffix for words such as "labelled"
+- `*EPLT` strokes the "ement" suffix for words such as "judgement", "acknowledgement", "lodgement" and "abridgement"
+- `O*UR` strokes the "our" suffix for words such as "humour"
+- `KWRO*R` strokes the "iour" suffix for words such as "behaviour"
+- Add "U" to `O*R` or `TPHOR` strokes for "nour" endings in words such as "honour"
+- Add "U" to `O*R` or `TKOR` strokes for "dour" endings in words such as "candour"
+- Add "U" to `O*R` or `KHROR` strokes for "our" endings in words such as "colour"
+- For words such as "practice" and "practise", the basic rule is that the noun form uses the "c" spelling while the verb uses the "s" spelling.
+Therefore, translations have been included for producing both.
+  - For example, Australian briefs for "defense" with an "s" will use `S` in the brief itself, while Australian briefs for "defence" with a "c" will drop the `S`, eg, `"TKEFS": "defense"`, `"TKE/TPEPB": "defence"`.
+  - As another example, drop the `S` or use `KRE` to spell licence with a "c", eg: `"HR-PB": "licence"`, `"HR-PBS": "license",`
+- Use "AE" in strokes for Australian "ae" spellings such as "encyclopaedia":
+  - The Australian spelling is used in words stroked with `AE` where it would normally use the long "e" sound stroke `AOE`
+  - Briefs form the Australian spelling, eg, "KAOEUPL/RA": "chimaera",
+  - Words starting with "ae" can be stroked with the prefix `A` such as `"A/AOE/O*PB": "aeon",`
+  - The Australian spelling of "gynaecological" uses briefs and phonetic strokes beginning with `TKPWAOEUPB` => "gyne", while the US spelling uses strokes beginning with `SKWREUPB` => "jyn"

+### Australian vocabulary

+New briefs have been added for Australian [diminuitives](https://en.wikipedia.org/wiki/Diminutives_in_Australian_English), flora, fauna, [slang and more](https://en.wikipedia.org/wiki/Australian_English_vocabulary).
+For example:

+* `"STRA*EU": "Australia",`
+* `"STRA*EU/KWRA": "straya",`
+* `"PWOE/TKPWAPB": "bogan",`
+* `"RE/PHOFL/EUFT": "removalist",`
+* `"STRAO*UT": "strewth",`
+* `"HROL/HREU": "lolly",`
+* `"TKPWAE/TKAEU": "g'day",`
+* `"RAO": "roo",`
+* `"PHABG/KAS": "Maccas",`

+### Changed Briefs

+The brief for "programme" is overriden by "pram", requiring a new brief for "program":

+    +"PRAPL": "pram",
+    +"PRO/TKPWRAPL": "program",

+The `*EG` brief for "e.g." is overriden by the "eing" suffix for the Australian spelling of "ageing", requiring a new brief for "e.g.":

+    +"AOE/SKWRAO*E": "e.g.",

 ## Git Dictionary

 Copy the [`git.json`](https://github.com/dimonster/plover-dictionaries/raw/master/git.json) file into your dictionary folder and add it to your Plover config to use the following briefs: